Data Processing Agreement

 The Customer Personal Data being processed concerns the following categories of data:

-Personally Identifiable Information (name, address, phone number, email address, credit card information)
+Personally Identifiable Information (such as name, address, phone number, email address, and payment information)

 Processing operations